 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
 The largest financial impacts of welfare reform will be felt by families and the capacity to provide support and advice for these families may be impacted by the budget proposals automated communication with other benefit agencies and online claiming.
 Other groups relevant to this proposal YES The Revenues & Benefits service EIA identifies, in addition to those mentioned above, the following groups for specific consideration; Those with difficulty accessing services Those who struggle with understanding complex information Those with exceptional vulnerability or exceptional financial hardship.
-Homeless people People employed on a part-time, temporary or casual basis Self employed benefit customers Unemployed people Lone Parents People with caring responsibilities People with mental health needs People with HIV Refugees & Asylum Seekers Ex-offenders and people with unrelated convictions People experiencing domestic violence All of these groups could be potentially Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
+Homeless people People employed on a part-time, temporary or casual basis Self employed benefit customers Unemployed people Lone Parents People with caring responsibilities People with substance misuse issues People with HIV Refugees & Asylum Seekers Ex-offenders and people with unrelated convictions People experiencing domestic violence All of these groups could be potentially Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
 Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
 Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. impacted as stated in the section below.
 However those in the first three categories would be likely to be more severely effected if there was a drop in service.
-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ight ight ight ight in existing customers and will initially increase demand for the service and put pressure on association is services such as housing options, homeless and adult social care.
-Specific funding has been allocated to provide extra resources to handle the localisation issues and the social fund administration comes with suffunding.
+Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be The budget proposals coincide with the introduction of major welfare reforms.
+There will be changes in terms of council tax support, where the national Council Tax Benefit is being replaced by a local scheme.
+The Council wil also become responsible for administration of a proposed local discretionary social fund, and further changes to Housing Benefit will be introduced in advance of the transfer to Universal Credit.
+All these changes will have an impact on existing customers and will initially increase demand for the service and put pressure on associated services such as housing options, homeless and adult social care.
+Specific funding has been allocated to provide extra resources to handle the localisation issues and the social fund administration comes with support funding.
 It is against this backdrop that the service will have to make the budget savings.
-Current perform would indicate that existing service levels could be maintained with the current proposals.
-However, any reduction in service quality could potentially impact on customers in terms of access, advice and financial are reforms.
-There will be changes in terms of g replaced by a local scheme.
-The Council will scretionary social fund, and further changes to hiversal Credit.
-All these changes will have an a the service and put pressure on associated.
-Specific funding has been allocated to social fund administration comes with support ke the budget savings.
-Current performance in the current proposals.
-However, any in terms of access, advice and financial support.
+Current performance would indicate that existing service levels could be maintained with the current proposals.
+However, any reduction in service quality could potentially impact on customers in terms of access, advice and financial support.
 As indicated in the specific EIAs, some groups are more affected by certain welfare changes than others and may be disproportionately affected by a drop in service levels.
 It is difficult to be certain how this would manifest as the interaction of changes is difficult to predict.
-However those who have difficulty accessing the service could be marginalised and those who might have benefited from pro-active work may lose out.
+However those who have difficulty accessing